 To ensure timely notification, please keep us updated with your current email address, and add the domain “cinekink.com” to any spam filters.

-If accepted, the print of your film, or presentation video, will need to be received on our end by Friday, February 6, 2015.
+If accepted, the print of your film, presentation video or digital file will need to be received on our end by Friday, February 10, 2017.

 We can screen all works in 35mm, 16mm, Beta SP or mini-DV (NTSC only), or on DVD or Blu-Ray with back-up disc (NTSC or PAL).
 For shorts and excerpts we can also accept digital files via online download.

-We will send additional formatting and delivery instructions with our selection notification.
+We will send additional formatting and delivery instructions with our selection notifications.

 publicity and marketing